 Maybe you'll notice a couple here and there...

-Everyone wants to be a writer.
+Lots of people want to be a writer.
 The girl who did really well in English class in high school.
 The guy who liked to tell stories to his friends.
 The gal who thinks her troubled teens are a story that everyone would be interested in because she got drunk a lot, tried heroin, and had a couple of threesomes.
 The guy who sees writing books as a more "realistic" way into Hollywood and the director's chair than being a screenwriter.
-The woman who won a short story contest back in college.
-Everyone in the world thinks their memoirs will coast right to the bestseller list even if they never did anything more exciting than manage Denny's through the post-World Series rush with a broken frier.
-Every single person who ever thought, "holy fucking archbishop balls, this thing I just thought of would make a good story," is probably harboring the fantasy of smithing words and cobbling them together.
+The woman who won a short story contest back in junior high.
+They rarely read.
+They never right.
+Yet they are sure their memoirs will coast right to the bestseller list even if they never did anything more exciting than manage Denny's through the post-World Series rush with a broken frier.
+The legions endless are those who ever thought, "holy fucking archbishop balls, this thing I just thought of would make a good story," is probably harboring the fantasy of smithing words and cobbling them together.

 And not all aspiring writers are just casually noodling a desultory fantasy either.
-Dig through all the "aspiring writers," and you'll find many (oh dear GOD, so many) who are taking aspiration to the next level.
+Dig through those "aspiring writers," and you'll find many (oh dear GOD, so many) who are taking aspiration to the next level.
 They burn to be a writer.
+They yearn.
 They want it more than anything.
-They dream about it.
+It's their childhood dream and their adult goal.
+They dream about it what life will be like once they get there.
 They fantasize.
 They consider everything they do to be a temporary stop on the road to writerdom.
 Just as soon as they write that book, they will hit the bestseller list and make it big.
 Their ship is coming in.
 Life happens to them while they're busy making all their writerly plans.

 Dig through those dreamers, and you will find another strata.
-People who think they are writers....even though they don't write.
+People who think they are writers....even though they don't really write (and a surprising number don't read either).
 They call themselves writers and are perpetually a single get-off-their-ass moment away from greatness.
 They tell social networks they're writers, and list "writer" as their job on Facebook.

 Among those, you can find an even higher pretentious strata: those actively pretending to be writers.
 They network.
 They market.
 They meet and greet.
 They do drinks.
 They work the writer world like an ex vice president trying to score a speaking gig.
 They just don't get much writing done--and who could write with a schedule that busy.
 Oddly enough (or perhaps not really), none of these behaviors really fools anyone unless the person is actually earning their "er" instead of making excuses.
 They may insist that they are writers, but the world doesn't really agree.